 A visitor access management system helps school leaders understand who’s in their building while screening out potentially dangerous intruders.
 An added benefit is that staff know how many visitors they have in the building in the event of an emergency evacuation.

 The system can be as simple as requiring visitors to sign in and wear a badge, or it can involve more comprehensive security.
-For example, visitors might be required to show a government-issued ID that is compare with criminal databases and sex offender registries before being granted access to the main facility.
-Or, they might be subjected to a palm, fingerprint or facial recognition scan that can effectively assist in registering each guest or even account for all persons present, including students and staff.
+For example, visitors might be required to show a government-issued ID that’s compared with criminal databases and sex offender registries before being granted access to the main facility.
+Or, they might be subjected to a palm, fingerprint, or facial recognition scan that can effectively assist in registering each guest or even account for all persons present, including students and staff.

 In addition to providing face, palm, and fingerprint authentication, the SpeedFace+ reader can detect a visitor’s body temperature and the presence of a protective mask.
 Visitors can be denied entry if their body temperature exceeds the school-defined threshold or if no mask is detected.
 Well-established sex offender screening devices (like Raptor) also now interface with visitor management systems such as SpeedFace.

 Doors should be kept locked when not in use.
-If this isn’t practical, schools must have a way of immediately securing each classroom door.
+If this isn’t practical, schools must have a way to immediately secure each classroom door.
 Quick Action Lockdown locks are a best-practice example of a lockset that requires no special knowledge, key, or tool to initiate an immediate lockdown.
-This series of locksets prevent an intruder from accessing the classroom by simply pressing the red button to deploy a one-inch stainless steel deadbolt.
+This series of locksets prevent intruders from accessing the classroom by simply pressing the red button to deploy a one-inch stainless steel deadbolt.
 Students and staff will always know the status of the lock by viewing the lock indicator.
-These locksets are 100% code complaint, always maintaining a single motion egress capability, and they allow first responders or administrators to reenter with a controlled master key.
+These locksets are 100% code compliant, always maintaining a single motion egress capability, and they allow first responders or administrators to reenter with a controlled master key.